 (November 15, 2008)

-"...Near the beginning of Keith Hennessy's new one-hour show, Delinquent, Lick Wilmerding High School senior Constance Castillo sits high in a sling hoisted by her fellow cast members.
-'Two of us have been locked up on both sides of the bay," she says, steely-eyed.
+"...Near the beginning of Keith Hennessy's new one-hour show, "Delinquent," one of the dancers sits high in a sling hoisted by her fellow cast members.
+"Two of us have been locked up on both sides of the bay," she says, steely-eyed.
 "Three know someone killed in the last month.
 Five have parents who have been incarcerated.
 Some have parents in prison right now.
-All have stolen.'
+All have stolen."

 "All are honest, compelling performers, and choreographer Hennessy - a veteran performance artist and activist best known for his anti-fear-mongering AIDS rituals - mostly does right by their diverse talents.